|

 • Bake covered for 25 minutes, then remove the top pan and bake uncovered for an additional 20 minutes, or until the internal temperature reaches 205ยฐF.

-• Cool for 1 hour before slicing.
+• Spread butter over the top of the loaf (optional).
+Cool for 1 hour before slicing.

 Nutrition